-Employees earning M\$2,000 or less a month (or earning M\$2,000 or less a month when first employed) and casual workers.
+Employees earning 3,000 ringgits or less a month (or earning 3,000 ringgits or less a month when first employed) and casual workers.

-Voluntary coverage for employees earning more than M\$2,000 a month, on agreement between the employer and the employee.
+Voluntary coverage for employees earning more than 2,000 ringgits a month, on agreement between the employer and the employee.

-Exclusions: Domestic servants, domestic drivers and gardeners, members of the armed forces, government servants, persons in detention institutions, prisoners, spouses of business owners, and self-employed persons.
+Exclusions: Household workers, members of the armed forces, government servants, persons in institutions, prisoners, spouses of business owners, and self-employed persons.
 Special systems for public-sector employees and foreign workers.